Who is an Android app developer?

 1. Android is open source and free to use.

-Talk of the ease of getting started!
+Talk of the ease of getting started for a beginner who wants to learn Android app development?

 2. Android continues to dominate the global mobile device market.